 Most of my favorite memories were first time events, and I’ll bet the same is true for the majority of adults.
 These peak moments are anchor points to what we believe is the very best life has to offer, and for most, the older we get, the less we seem to experience these milestones.
 What was once exciting and anticipatory all too quickly becomes monotonous and ordinary.
 Childhood is crammed with examples of excitement, while grown-up life is more repetitious.
 I have nothing against a good solid routine because when it’s disciplined, it can bring great rewards.
 We pay bills, we go to work, we have food, we have chores and duties, and through these choices we generate comforts and other necessities that keep chaos and uncertainty tamed.
 On the other hand without spontaneity, or at the very least, something planned to look forward to, it becomes easy to let our eyes glaze over at the thought of another redundant day.

 I’ve discussed before on other entries about how time passes differently the older we get, seeming to speed up as we age.
 As children, having essentially a blank slate ready and waiting to fill with experience and memories, we have no choice but to look forward to everything; it doesn’t matter if what’s expected is good or bad, all we do at this level is visualize the future which carries with it the illusion of slowing down our perception of time.
 Let’s face it, kids in second grade don’t sit around and discuss life in a retrospective manner.
 As we grow older and accumulate perspectives and narrative, the more we naturally look back, and this is usually helpful.
 When faced with one of life’s puzzles we reach back into the archives and extract information that hopefully will aid in properly reacting to or solving what needs attention.
 It’s an unconscious act for most, and we probably wouldn’t survive without this ability.
-On the other hand many DO reach back consciously and relive memories in the form of regret.
+Unfortunately many DO reach back consciously and relive memories in the form of regret.
 If regret is the main choice of reaction when revisiting the past, we tend to do its equal when looking forward, which is worry.
 Both of these choices are useless and cancerous.
 I believe practicing this habit is the fuel that speeds up time because we’ve stopped practicing hope for what lies ahead and acceptance for our yesterdays.
 The more we want something, the longer it takes to arrive, the less we want something, the faster it’s upon us.
-Reminiscing and planning on the other hand, the polar opposites of regret and worry, can be a healthy and enjoyable pastime as long as the present remains the main focus of living.
+Reminiscing and planning, the polar opposites of regret and worry, can be a healthy and enjoyable pastime as long as the present remains the main focus of living.
 This is an abbreviated observation I’ve written about in years back, but revisiting this concept will help illustrate the upcoming point I intend to make.

 I don’t know about you, but I miss the having the ability to conjure butterflies in anticipation of upcoming festivities.
 It was a good feeling, one that often surpassed the actual event.
 This is because my fantasy of what was to happen had limitless possibilities; I had no preconceptions to taint my optimism, These daydreams not only stimulated my imagination, they fueled visions of what I wanted even further into my future.
 There were also occasions where I was totally surprised at what I saw as an impulsive adventure.
 When my parents took me to the Denver zoo when I was nine, and they had kept their plans secret, well, that day is one of the standout moments in my childhood.
 The first time I stepped foot into a carnival I was probably seven or so, and THIS was like visiting another planet.
 The colors, smells, the barkers tempting passerby’s with their crap games and even crappier prizes, and the rides at night, spinning and twisting, dressed in neon, and sound-tracked with joyful screams from the riders was overwhelmingly intoxicating.
 Now when I’ve gone to those places I find myself disappointed, not just because I see past the superficialities of the environment, but because I’m aware I can never re-create the first-time impression from my youth.
 In actuality this attitude is a LIE, one I all too frequently convince myself of; almost without even being aware of it.